macnchaos/macnchaos.github.io/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### npm run deploy

+This will deploy the application to github pages, if homepage at package.json is pointed to the deployment repository.
+Also, make sure not to forget adding package>>scripts>>predeploy&deploy

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**